jssilvaa/new-huxley/README.md

 - If tests exist under tests/, run them after building (e.g., ctest or make test).
 - Add unit tests for networking, serialization, and platform-specific behavior.

-## Contributing

-Contributions are welcome.
-A suggested workflow:

-1. Fork the repository
-2. Create a feature branch
-3. Open a pull request with a clear description and tests if appropriate

-Please follow the repository's coding conventions and include clear commit messages.

 ## Troubleshooting

 - Build failures: ensure you have the correct toolchain and dependencies installed
 - Runtime networking issues: verify IP addresses, port availability, and firewall settings

 ## License

-Add a LICENSE file to the repository and replace this section with the chosen license.
-Common options: MIT, Apache-2.0, GPL-3.0.

 ## Contact